goatman1/goatman1.github.io/_pages/about.md

 * Minghao is now a second-year dual M.S. student of [the Industrial and Operations Engineering](https://ioe.engin.umich.edu/) and [the Civil and Environmental Engineering](https://cee.engin.umich.edu/) at [University of Michigan](https://umich.edu/).
 He is also a visiting student in [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) from 2020 to 2021 supervised by [Prof. Yanfeng Shen](https://amis.sjtu.edu.cn/En/Content?w=129&p=96).
 He received his bachelor degree in Civil Engineering from [Southwest Jiaotong University](https://english.swjtu.edu.cn/) in 2019.
 Advised by [Prof. Wenbo Yang](http://userweb.swjtu.edu.cn/userweb/ywb1179/english.htm), he won the excellent degree paper with the dynamic response of tunnel and surrounding soil under long-term loads induced by trains, supported by NSF-China.
-* He is now seeking for a 2022 fall Ph.D. opening.
+* He will start to pursue a doctoral degree in [Columbia Engineering](https://www.engineering.columbia.edu/) in 2022 fall, advised by [Prof. Andrew Smyth](http://www.columbia.edu/cu/civileng/smyth/CV.html).

 # Research Interests
 * Complex Cyber-Physical System